Articles

 Mobilizing participants

 This is a loss of revenue generated by the time spent in meetings.
-It's time that participants don't spend on activities that could contribute to the company's development.
+It is time that participants don't spend on activities that could contribute to the company's development.
 For example, a salesperson won't sell as long as he or she is taking part in in-house meetings.
 In the case of face-to-face meetings, the time spent traveling to the meeting site is not always worthwhile, either.

 The hidden costs of meetings